 Broaden your awareness of opportunities for partnership and community collaboration.

 Spotlight Series webinars are a peer-learning component of Managing by Network and are held several times a year.
 Webinars feature federal programs and initiatives that highlight innovative ideas for outreach, community collaboration, and partnerships.

-Webinars are open to all Federal employees and partner representatives and there is no cost to attend.
+Webinars are open to all federal employees and partner representatives.
+There is no cost to attend.